hsghori/CS-Notes/artificial_intelligence_notes.md

 ### Reinforcement Learning
 - Basic concept of reinforcement learning:
 	- There is an agent who does an action in an environemtn
-	- The agen performs some action in the environment
+	- The agent performs some action in the environment
 	- The environment sends back a reward and a "percept" (a state).
 		- We want to maximize the reward, but we don't know how the world works.
 - In reinforcement learning we assume that hte world is a Markov Decision